• ralph@myampmusic.co

 Photos Ralph Beauchamp

 On to Sunday.
 Like I previously said, I came home under the weather because of the weather.
 I wouldn’t even have gone if it wasn’t that the card was stacked.
 I had to be smart and intentionally missed the four openers.
 Sleep was needed and I used the time to bounce back.
 I came in at the beginning of Gregory Alan Isakov’s set.
-His music was beautiful.
-He releases a palettes of exotic grooves that are incandescent.
+His music is beautiful.
+He released a palette of exotic grooves that were incandescent.
 The crowd ate it up.
-Noah Jones is a favorite of mine.
+Norah Jones is a favorite of mine.
 I’ve seen her several times with her eclectic ensemble, Puss N Boots.
 She floored the audience with her imposing vocals and dexterous piano playing.

 Greta Van Fleet and Jack White closed out the night.
 I’m not a big Greta fan but I found them stimulating.
 The band knows how to captivate a show.
 The brothers Kiszka (Joshua, Jake, Sam) are pulverizing on stage.
 They are constantly attacking all areas of the dias.
 Lead singer, Joshua, has a great voice and his classic rock poise bring back memories of Plant.
 Plus, they are a blast to photograph.
 Jack White is a musical genius and this performance just solidified the fact.
 His guitar was crushing and his vocals were fierce.
 He was a rampaging beast and the perfect act to say goodnight to Soundside.